 If choosing to live off-campus, admitted students should allow ample time to learn the area, visit several properties, and secure an apartment.
 Remember that New York City apartments tend to move quickly, so you may wish to plan a visit to the area and set up meetings with several landlords to make the most efficient use of your time.
 Also, securing a roommate may be a smart and economical option.
 Please see the section on the Roommate List for more information.

 Please visit the Landlord tab below for information about how to make your listing visible to law students.

 The Law School maintains a list of current and admitted law students who are interested in finding a roommate from mid-April until mid-August.
-If you would like to be added to the Roommate List, please complete and return the Roommate List Form.
-The Roommate List will be e-mailed weekly to those on the list.
+If you would like to be added to the Roommate List, please email [email protected]

 Please note that the Roommate List is for those looking for off-campus housing only.